hiiamboris/red-view-test-system-gitlab-mirror/README.md

 ### Stability & automated testing

-Tester thread is very silly right now.
-It is able to restart workers when those crash though.
-Some of Red's heisenbugs crash the tester thread sometimes.
-Log review is shown after each test run and requires an approval (temporary measure until the system is stable).
+- Tester thread is able to restart workers when those crash/freeze.
+- Some of Red's heisenbugs crash the tester thread sometimes, but I got 1-click crash recovery (just click "Load previous" button).
+You may have to manually kill child `console-..` processes after it crashes.
+- Compilation and testing is fully automated.

 *Goal: make the system fault tolerant - being able to recover from crashes, kill runaway & forgotten processes, run failing tests multiple times, and otherwise minimize the requirement for user interaction...*

 ### Nitpicky testing

-Not implemented yet (requires more stable system), although results logging is more or less there.
+Partly implemented - needs a pragmatic comparison UI.

 *Goal: when run twice on the same system - detect the slightest of changes in tests output, warn the user and present an overview for analysis*

 ### Setup

-Nothing yet.
-Ask me if you wish to test it.
-Basically, `jobs.red` contains the path to console used to start a worker, while `testing.red` should be started with the most reliable (and garbage-collected) build.

-*Goal: first a config file; later - automated/interactive setup, compilation and self-check*
+I decided not to do any setups.
+Just clone it and call `run-w32.bat`.
+It uses a prebuilt by me console exe to run the system.

+You can compile this console yourself:
+- `git clone https://github.com/hiiamboris/red/tree/view-test-system` as it contains all the necessary patches
+- from within that directory (where `red.r` is), `git clone https://gitlab.com/hiiamboris/red-view-test-system`
+- build it: `rebol --do "do/args %red.r {-r -d -o red-view-test-system\view-test-console.exe environment/console/GUI/gui-console.red}"`

+Also, to run tests in a custom built console rather than default `red --cli`, you can point `command-to-test` in `config.red` to it (use full path in OS format).

+*Goal: add UI settings to config file, maybe more self-checks on run*

 ### Documentation

 Requires porting guide, user's guide.

 ## Philosophy & Architecture